omaral-asadi/logicalDesignOptimization/README.md

 ‘maximal’ net shown in Figure 12.3.*
 ![image](https://github.com/user-attachments/assets/e71193f5-941b-445a-a718-5c3de55f3ea4)

+## Interpretation
+I decided to try solving a more generalized version of this problem.
+I first imagined a scenario where any number of external logical inputs would be involved with the circuit.
+I also wanted to consider more than one type of logic gate being utilized in the optimal circuit, specifically the 3 basic logic gates: AND, OR, and NOT.
+This lead me to work on making a mathematical model for my version of the problem, and to then implement it with the Gurobi solver.
+As I worked on the problem, I was fascinated by the hypothetical applications for improving various technological devices.
+After all, our entire understanding of computers is based on the idea of logic gates.
+I've decided to share my project so others can also have fun with testing the model, along with potentially being inspired to learn more about mathematical optimization

 *‘Fan-in’ and ‘fan-out’ are not permitted.
 That is, more than one output from a NOR gate cannot lead into one input nor can one output lead into more than